Assassin's Creed publications: Assassin's Creed: Origins (2018)

 Assassin's Creed: Origins is a four-part comic book miniseries based on the game of the same name.
 Written by Anne Toole and Anthony Del Col, with art by PJ Kaiowá, it was published by Titan Comics from March 7 to June 13, 2018.
 The miniseries is set after the events of the game, primarily in 30 BC in the waning days of the Ptolemaic Kingdom, with flashbacks to 44 BC following Amunet in Rome as she deals with the aftermath of Julius Caesar's assassination.

 Assassin's Creed: Bloodstone (2019)

 Assassin's Creed: Bloodstone is a two-part graphic novel series written by Guillaume Dorison and illustrated by Ennio Bufi.
 The first volume was published in French by Les Deux Royaumes on March 29, 2019, followed by the second on October 11, 2019.
 Titan Comics released English-language versions of the two volumes on February 18, 2020, and January 26, 2021, respectively.
-Bloodstone is set during the Vietnam War in the early 1960s and follows the Assassin Alekseï Gavrani, an ex-Soviet hitman-turned-CIA operative.
-The modern-day storyline continues from the events of Assassin's Creed: Conspiracies, and features the Japanese Assassin Tomo Sakagawa reliving Alekseï's memories to locate an Apple of Eden.
+Bloodstone is set during the Vietnam War in the early 1960s and follows a new Assassin protagonist, Alekseï Gavrani.
+The modern-day storyline continues from the events of Assassin's Creed: Conspiracies, and features the Japanese Assassin Tomo Takagawa exploring Gavrani's memories.